mkotsovoulou/itc4214sp22/labs/trivia/README.md

 ## CSS TASKS
 * Edit styles.css to change the CSS of your webpage!
+    * Modify the background color of your page
+    * Include an image as background to the Trivia Hero Section
+    * Modify the style and color of the h1 elements
+    * Modify the style and color of all questions
+    * Change the font for the questions to a google font of your choice, and the font color!
+    * Change the font for the H1 elements to a different google font of your choice

 ## Optional
 * Add additional trivia questions to your trivia quiz if you would like!